favstats/rmdprotectr/README.md

 > use Dropbox, Amazon S3 or any generic hosting service to host a
 > private, password protected site.

+## READ THIS BEFORE USING:

+  - If your hosting service offers directory listing, a visitor can bypass the protection.
+  - there’s no protection against brute force attack.
+Pick a very long and hard to guess password.
+  - **Pasting the link directly to someone will bypass the login** so this is **not a very secure way to password protect your documents**.
+If you want something stronger check the links below or other alternatives.
+The use-case for this package is to share a low-risk documen with someone that should be accessible via the internet but not to everyone immediately.

 ## Installation

 You can install the development version of rmdprotectr from